livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

  #### Summary:
 <p>
  Using VisCello, you can visualize the expression of your favorite gene across the <em>C. elegans</em> and <em>C. briggsae</em> single-cell datasets in a number of different UMAP projections.
 Here we have included joint projections of the global dataset, of individual cell class subsets, and of embryo time subsets.
-All of the joint projections are generated using Seurat V4 CCA.
+All of the joint projections are generated using Seurat V5 RPCA.
 We have also included projections in which the <em>C. elegans</em> and <em>C. briggsae</em> cells are displayed on their own in the same UMAP embeddings.
 </p>

 <p>